thomasmckay/quay-playbooks/.github/PULL_REQUEST_TEMPLATE.md

 * The PR title must start with the jira (eg. PROJQUAY-1234)
 * Both the link and title will be automatically added if...
   * the branch is or starts with a number (eg. "1234" or "1234-my-fix")
+  * the top commit message's first word starts with a jira info "PROJQUAY-1234" or "1234"

 _Changelog_ field is required:
 * Put a one line description of changes, starting with change type